pauljickling/notes/terminal/bash-scripts.md

 done
 ```

-Note that this will search every file in the directory since `*` is a wild cardcharacter .
-This is why for the directory search you have `*/`, essentially you are searc hing for any file that ends with a `/` i.e. a directory.
-So if you wanted to just search for, say, JavaScript files in a directory, you would write something like `for JSFILE in *.js ; do`.
+Note that this will search every file in the directory since `*` is a wild card character.
+This is why for the directory search you have `*/`, essentially you are searching for any file that ends with a `/` i.e. a directory.
+So if you wanted to search for JavaScript files in a directory, you would write `for JSFILE in *.js ; do`.

 #### Looping through lines of a file